andriluca/AY2021_Project_1-1/README.md

 ```

 ### \*nix users

-Be sure python-pip is installed on your sistem and that the user is a member of the group uucp or dialout.
+Be sure python-pip is installed on your sistem and that the user is a member of uucp or dialout group.

-Run this block if something went wrong when running the program.
+#### Through shell script
 There are two sh scripts that automate installation and run process.
 The first one is requiring SU privileges in order to install python-pip.